|Guide||♦||33 Triplogs||Active Topic|

 Little House on the Creek

-There is no cell phone service and the only way back home is up that rocky trail you came down.
-Just so you know.
+So that you know, there is no cell phone service.
+The only way back home is up that rocky trail you came down.

-As you depart the trailhead, the path follows along a wash for a short ways and then begins a fairly easy climb up to a saddle.
+As you depart the trailhead, the path follows along a wash for a short way and then begins a reasonably easy climb up to a saddle.
 The saddle is home to a gate through a drift fence and also the highest point of your hike.
-It is 1.3 hiking miles from the trailhead and you'll be praying you get back to it on the hike out.
+It is 1.3 hiking miles from the trailhead, and you'll be praying you get back to it on the hike out.

-From the saddle you begin a 2.7 mile descent into Lime Creek.
-The trail is largely comprised of loose rocks that vary from baseball size to football size.
+From the saddle, you begin a 2.7-mile descent into Lime Creek.
+The trail is primarily comprised of loose rocks that vary from baseball size to football size.
 The footing just isn't going to be good until you get to the creek.
 Watch your step.
-Views are decent on the way down with Humbolt and it's desert snowball off to your right, Sunset Mountain straight ahead and Four Peaks and Mount Ord off in the distance.
+Views are decent on the way down with Humbolt and its desert snowball off to your right, Sunset Mountain straight ahead, and Four Peaks and Mount Ord off in the distance.

-Once you drop into Lime Creek, at about the 4.2 mile point, look for the horse trail.
+Once you drop into Lime Creek, at about the 4.2-mile point, look for the horse trail.
 It crosses the creek to the north side about 150 feet from where you drop in.
-There are faded marker ribbons where the trail crosses the creek, but the horsemen who use this trail also put shiny aluminum cans up in the trees about head high, that is head high if you are on a tall horse, so look up.
-If you lose the trail just bushwhack upstream.
-The cabin is about .8 miles up that way on the left.
+There are faded marker ribbons where the trail crosses the creek, but the horsemen who use this trail also put shiny aluminum cans up in the trees about head high, that is, head high if you are on a tall horse, so look up.
+If you lose the trail, bushwhack upstream.
+The cabin is about 0.8 miles up that way on the left.
 You won't miss it.

 Not too sure about the origins of the cabin.
-Definitely looks like a line shack from a ranch that operated in the area.
+It looks like a line shack from a ranch that operated in the area.
 The cabin, storage shed, and corrals are being maintained by a riding club that uses them occasionally.
 The cabin has some supplies inside.
-A fire ring with a grill, some old bed steads, and a table with some cook pots are nearby outside.
-The storage shed has Cartwright Bros. and 1882 painted on the front.
-Not sure Hoss and Little Joe were ever here and pretty certain tin-sided sheds weren't around in '82.
+A fire ring with a grill, some old bedsteads, and a table with some cook pots are nearby outside.
+The storage shed has Cartwright Bros., and 1882 painted on the front.
+Not sure Hoss and Little Joe were ever here, and pretty certain tin-sided sheds weren't around in '82.
 But this area did have small ranches and mining concerns around that time frame.
 All-in-all it is just a cool place.
 Enjoy it before you begin the long slog back up the rocky trail.

-Lime Spring is located just east of the cabin and is a fairly reliable water source.
+Lime Spring is located just east of the cabin and is a reasonably reliable water source.

 Camping at the cabin would be pretty easy given the resources that are already there.
 But toting a backpack up to the trailhead would not be for the faint of heart (or perhaps lungs).